netanoir/da4a/_includes/actions/inside-outside/hearts-on-a-wire/hearts-on-a-wire.md

 As we honor the life of [Dominique “Rem’Mie” Fells](https://www.elle.com/culture/career-politics/a32857999/riah-milton-dominique-fells-black-transgender-murders/), a beloved family member of Morris Home, may our hearts continue to strengthen that fragile connection on the line.

-<iframe width="80%" height="60%" src="https://www.heartsonawire.org/wp-content/uploads/2020/03/HOAW-newsletter-27-FINAL.pdf"></iframe>
+<iframe width="80%" height="60%" src="https://www.heartsonawire.org/wp-content/uploads/2020/03/HOAW-newsletter-27-FINAL.pdf" alt="An embedded, scrolling pdf document of Hearts on a Wire newsletter, dated Winter 2020.
+The cover image features a black-and-white pen drawing of hearts and roses, and a table of contents."></iframe>
-> The Winter 2020 newsletter (Issue #27) of Hearts on a Wire via [Hearts on a Wire](https://www.heartsonawire.org/).
+>  An embedded, scrolling pdf document of Hearts on a Wire newsletter, dated Winter 2020.
+The cover image features a black-and-white pen drawing of hearts and roses, and a table of contents.
+Document via [Hearts on a Wire](https://www.heartsonawire.org/).

 ## Lipstick
 *The following is an excerpt from a phone call with Adrian Lowe, current member of Hearts on a Wire.*